Chicken Tuscan Pasta Bake – Freezer Friendly

 - If baking immediately, preheat oven to 350°F. Otherwise, begin on step 2.

-- Meanwhile, in a large deep skillet, heat 1 tablespoon of reserved sun dried tomato oil (or olive oil) and add chicken and onions.
-Saute until chicken is cooked through and onions are translucent, stirring occasionally, about 5 minutes.
-Add garlic and cook until fragrant, about 1 minute.
+- Meanwhile, in a large deep skillet, heat 1 tablespoon of reserved sun-dried tomato oil (or olive oil) and add chicken and onions.
+Sauté until chicken is cooked through and onions are translucent, stirring occasionally, about 5 minutes.
+Add garlic and cook until fragrant, about 1 minute.1.25 lbs. boneless skinless chicken breasts, cut into bite-sized pieces, ½ cup diced onion, 1 clove garlic, minced

-- Add kale and sundried tomatoes and cook until kale is wilted, stirring frequently.
-Add cream cheese, milk, and Parmesan cheese.
-Stir to combine and cook until cream cheese is melted and incorporated.
-Add pasta and stir to coat pasta with all other ingredients.
-Pour into prepared baking dish and top with mozzarella cheese.
+- Add cooked pasta and stir to coat pasta with all other ingredients.
+Pour into prepared baking dish and top with mozzarella cheese.1 cup shredded mozzarella cheese

 - If baking immediately, place in preheated oven and cook for 30 minutes or until cheese is melted.
 If you like a softer noodle, cover with foil during baking.

-- If freezing, cover tightly with plastic wrap and foil and place in freezer for up to 3 months.
+- To freeze: Cover the baking dish tightly with plastic wrap and foil and place in freezer for up to 3 months.
 When ready to bake, remove plastic and cover with foil.
-Place in cold oven and turn oven to 350°F. Bake for 45 minutes covered and then uncover and continue baking for 30 minutes longer or until heated through.
+Place in cold oven and turn oven to 350°F. Bake for 45 minutes covered, and then uncover and continue baking for 30 minutes longer or until heated through.

 Very yummy and wonderful to impress your friends…love it